OkomoJacob/timeSeriesAnalysis/LSTM/README.md

   * High accuracy Weather Forecasting
   * More to achieve `state-of-the-art` results.

-#### Minimum basic requirements for a Recurrent Neural Network tto Work
+#### Minimum basic requirements for a Recurrent Neural Network to Work
 The system be able to:
   * Store information for an arbitrary duration.
   * Resist noise (i.e. fluctuations of the inputs that are random or irrelevant to predicting a correct output)